-ECU has a several locations for personal counseling services for students. http://www.ecu.edu/counselingcenter/
+ECU has a several locations for personal counseling services for students.
+Counseling Center

 ECU Writing Center

 ECU has a writing center to assist students in developing writing skills.
 Each year they have hours on the Health Sciences campus or students can visit the Center on main campus as well. https://writing.ecu.edu/uwc/